Adoptive Leave Scheme - Circular Letter 0054/2019 - Chapter 3

 In the case of foreign adoptions, some or all of the statutory additional unpaid adoptive leave may be taken prior to the date of placement, in order to allow the adopting teacher to attend meetings and/or classes held outside of the State, or for the purposes of familiarisation with the child.
 A period of statutory additional unpaid adoptive leave taken under this provision must cease no later than the last day immediately prior to the date of placement.
 The balance of any statutory additional unpaid adoptive leave remaining may be taken immediately after the end of adoptive leave.

 An adopting teacher who avails of statutory additional unpaid adoptive leave may be entitled to receive PRSI credits.

-Application forms for Adoptive Leave Credits are available from the DSP.
+Application forms for Adoptive Leave Credits are available from the DEASP.

 Non-Statutory Additional Unpaid Adoptive Leave to the end of the school year

 An adopting teacher who, on completion of adoptive leave and statutory additional unpaid adoptive leave may apply for non-statutory additional unpaid adoptive leave to the end of the school year.